JackHast/deep-learning-challenge/report.md

 ## Overview

-The purpose of this repository is to create a model that will help choose potential candidates for
+The purpose of the analysis done in this repository is to develop a tool to help Alphabet Soup select applicants for funding that have the best chance succeeding in their ventures.
+The notebook "first_attempt.ipynb" is an initial attempt to create a model that has a 75 per cent prediction accuracy.
+Firstly, some preprocessing is done on the data set (https://static.bc-edx.com/data/dla-1-2/m21/lms/starter/charity_data.csv) from which a neural network model was created with the purpose of classifying whether an application would be successful or not based on the information provided for each applicant.
+In the file "AlphabetSoupCharity_Optimisation.ipynb" the are three attempts at creating a neural network that achieves 75 per cent accuracy, however, I was not able to achieve this.

 ## Results